Whether you want to race, ride or just be a part of the action we invite you to join the Cycling Australia team.

 • Club racing

-• Entry in Cycling Australia Recreational Calendar events
+• Entry in Cycling Australia Ride Calendar events

 If you hold a Race – Masters Membership and wish to participate in OPEN events you will need to upgrade your membership to do so.
 Contact Cycling Australia’s Membership Team to assist you.